longg99/weather-app/README.md

 ### Upcoming feature

 I am trying to implement the ability to read user location and display the weather data accordingly.

-Note that the "Use my current location" button is not working for now.
+UPDATE: the feature is here and working!
+Your browser should support GeoLocation API and you should give the permission to read your location to work.
+This app WILL NOT store your location.

+### Notes

+This app is tested and working on Safari on iOS.

 ### Thank you for using the app!